 We give the details for $d=2$.
-The argument, which in the web resource \cite{Mc19} is recalled and traced back to W.~Thompson (Lord Kelvin), and can be found too in the further web resource \cite{FoX}, proceeds by considering the electric field generated at a point $P$ on the real axis due to two ``opposite'' small arcs on the surface, specified by them being connected by two straight lines joining opposite ends of the two arcs, both passing through $P$.
-By part of the geometric argument given by Newton in relation to his shell theorem, since the solid angles are the same, the electric field at $P$ due to these two arcs is equal and opposite, and so cancels.
-Crucially, from the geometry of the construction in the limit that the sizes of the arcs go to zero, the ratio of distances upon projection of the arcs (both now being taken as infinitesimal) remains unchanged upon projection to the $x$-axis.
+The argument, which in the web resource \cite{Mc19} is recalled and traced back to W.~Thompson (Lord Kelvin), and can be found too in the further web resource \cite{FoX}, proceeds by considering the electric field generated at a point $P$ on the real axis due to two ``opposite'' small arcs on the surface, specified by them being connected by two straight lines joining opposite ends of the two arcs, both passing through $P$. \alert{Following} the geometric argument given by Newton in relation to his shell theorem, since the solid angles are the same, the electric field at $P$ due to these two arcs is equal and opposite, and so cancels.

+Crucially, from the geometry of the construction in the limit that the sizes of the arcs go to zero, the ratio of distances from the two arcs to $P$ remains unchanged upon replacing $P$ by its projection to the $x$-axis.
 This gives that the total electric field (or equivalently potential) at $P$ can be calculated by projecting the charge density from the boundary of the disk to the real line, giving the new equilibrium surface charge density.
-This same argument applies to the projection of a uniformly charged ball in dimension $d$ to obtain the equilibrium charge distribution $\sigma_{d-1}(\vec{r})$ on a ball in dimension $d-1$ with respect to the Coulomb potential in dimension $d$.
+This same argument applies to the projection of the uniformly charged surface of a ball in dimension $d$, implying the equilibrium charge distribution $\sigma_{d-1}(\vec{r})$ on a ball in dimension $d-1$ with respect to the Coulomb potential in dimension $d$.